 Registering for Courses

+Students funded by a GRA: DO NOT register for any credits until you have secured an advisor.
 Before registering for classes, you must first discuss with your advisor which graded courses you should take (thus you can not register for academic classes before arriving on campus).
 Graduate level courses are rarely closed, so you will not be shut out of a class due to late arrival.

 After establishing which courses you will take, students use the OSU Registrar's on-line registration system (BuckeyeLink) to enroll in classes--see "Course enrollment" page for further information.

 As regards finances, please note that if you were offered a Graduate Research Associate (GRA) position, you can not be paid until the start of your term of admission.

 You will be responsible to supply your own funds from the date you arrive until you receive your first paycheck from the university (approximately FIVE WEEKS AFTER the start of your term of admission due to check processing time).
 Some additional expenses you may wish to keep in mind: